mike99mac/minimy-mike99mac/README.md

 ### MPC skill

-The MPC skill can search:
+The MPC skill can:

-- Your music library
+- Play from your music library
-- Internet radio stations
+- Play Internet radio stations
-- Internet music
+- Play Internet music
-- NPR news
+- Play NPR news
+- Create, manipulate, delete and play playlists (**NOTE:** code is not finished yet)
+- Perform basic player operations

 Following are the vocabularies for the MPC skill: